top of page

 What is your experience working with people with anxiety and anxiety related disorders as a ‘Anxiety Psychologist Melbourne’?

-Most people who see a psychologist are experiencing a certain level of anxiety.
-Renee has developed various tools and approaches to support people in a holistic way who are experiencing acute anxiety over 25 years of practice.
-Most commonly people experience anxiety as a result of past patterns or experiences that have impacted them negatively, this then plays out in feelings of anxiety in the present day.
-Renee's warm and caring approach supports you to delicately unpack the past traumas and underlying narratives which are inhibiting you in your present day life.
+Most commonly people experience anxiety as a result of past patterns or experiences that have impacted them negatively, this then plays out as feelings of anxiety in the present day.
+Renee's warm and caring approach supports you to delicately unpack past traumas and underlying narratives which are inhibiting you in your day to day life.

 What interventions do you use in your approach to anxiety counselling Melbourne?